PolishedTomato/swiftUI-100-days/README.md

 1) bind a boolean and activate when boolean become true
 2) bind a optional object and activate when object hold a value and unwrap it for you.
 Notice, for alert, you will have to provide the boolean and the object at the same time.

-To greate a simple alert that only does the work of telling something, we can use .aler("tell you something", isPresented: $showAlert) {} , which contain a empty closure.
+To create a simple alert that only does the work of telling something, we can use .aler("tell you something", isPresented: $showAlert) {} , which contain a empty closure.
 SwiftUI spot that and will supply a ok button for us automatically.

 Group is the transparent layout container that we use it to group view together without affecting the layout info, and we can apply modifier to it that run effectly to every child view of it.
 Group view also let use return multiple view if you dont have the @ViewBuilder attribute.